-The above conclusion about the need to add the quartic term to the cubic one is very general and can be expressed as follows:
+The above conclusion about the need to add the quartic term, as well as the cubic one, is very general and can be expressed as follows:

 Rule for renormalisability: All possible renormalisable terms must be included in the Lagrangian unless they are forbidden by symmetries.
+Each renormalisation parameter δ requires an experiment to determine the related physical parameter in the Lagrangian.

-An example of this is the φ^4 in d = 4 theory which does not force us to add the cubic term.
-The reason being that the global symmetry $\phi \to -\phi$ makes it impossible for the theory to generate any non-zero three-point functions.
+An example of this is the φ^4 in d=4 theory which does not force us to add the cubic term.
+The reason for this is that the global symmetry $\phi \to -\phi$ makes it impossible for the theory to generate any non-zero three-point functions.
 We will encounter other examples of this phenomenon later.